 He leaned forward.
 Moonlight touched his face.
 He was old — not bent and weathered, but grown.
 His narrow face was smooth, except for a short, dark beard.
 Beneath his striped linen headdress, his hair was combed perfectly.
 A thin golden band glinted at its center.

 Even in his simple linen robe, tied lightly at the waist and falling loosely over his shoulders, he seemed impossible to touch.
 Around his neck, a broad collar of bright stones flashed in the moonlight.
-A bracelet shaped like a bird’s wing caught her eye again, and faintly, he smelled of sweet oils and something sharper.
+He smelled of sweet oils and something sharper.

 He was obviously important, maybe a guest of the king?
 Nakia wasn't allowed to leave Ahmose's room, so she didn't know what any of the guests looked like, but the palace was always hosting some dignitary or another.